heilaaks/snippy/README.rst

 search, update, delete, import and export.
 These operations manage the content in persistent file storage installed into the same location as the tool.

+There is also experimental `RESTish JSON API`_.
+The API follows subset of `JSON API V1.0`_.
+Please note that the server must be installed from the source code and it is not available by default when installed from PyPI.

 .. raw:: html

    <a href="https://asciinema.org/a/wc6jSncHMWpD5RbODxQHtqElO"><img src="https://asciinema.org/a/wc6jSncHMWpD5RbODxQHtqElO.png"/></a>